-Danielle Piatkiewicz is a program coordinator for The German Marshall Fund of the United States’ (GMF) Asia program.
-In this role, she is responsible for managing and coordinating the Asia program’s portfolio on U.S. and EU relations with China, Japan and India on economic, trade, security and defense issues.
-She works on various leadership development projects at GMF including organizing the Young Professionals Summit at GMF’s flagship event, the Brussels Forum and the Emerging Leaders program at Atlantic Dialogues.
-She has worked on a range of topics including transatlantic relations, emerging economies, security, defense, and international affairs.
+Danielle Piatkiewicz is a program coordinator for The German Marshall Fund of the United States’ (GMF) Asia and the Future of Geopolitics programs.
+In these roles, she is responsible for managing and coordinating the Asia program’s portfolio on U.S. and EU relations with China, Japan and India on economic, trade, security and defense issues.
+In addition, she manages the Future of Geopolitics program, which examines the emerging challenges to the liberal international order through convening and research to explain current political and societal trends in the United States to Europe.
+She works on various leadership development projects at GMF, including organizing the Young Professionals Summit at GMF’s flagship event, the Brussels Forum and the previous Emerging Leaders program at Atlantic Dialogues.